ARZZEZZAN/UNIX-Linux-operating-systems-Basic-/README.md

 ##### Remove all tasks from the job scheduler.
 - Add a screenshot of the list of current tasks for CRON to the report.

+💡 [Tap here](https://forms.yandex.ru/u/6357f435c09c02345cf48f1a/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.